TpainMcain/13-ORM-Ecommerce-Back-End/README.md

 *   Type ```quit``` to back out of MySQL.
 *   Type ```npm run seed``` to populate the database.
 *   Type ```npm start``` to start the server.
-*   Follow along with the video walkthrough to GET, POST, PUT, AND DEL from the DB using Insomnia.
+*   Follow along with the video walkthrough to GET, POST, PUT, AND DEL from the database using Insomnia.

 ### Video Walkthrough